 Who influenced Patti Smith?

 Patti Smith became friends with Janis Joplin, one of the most privileged voices in blues and rock music.
-The two shared shows and gigs, parties and many night talks at the bar.
+The two shared shows and gigs, parties, and many night talks at the bar.
 This friendship with Janis Joplin redefined what meant to be a woman in the music world for Patti Smith.
 Janis Joplin was creating her own way of performing, for which she received a lot of criticism.
 But at the same time, that was one of the things that made her such a relevant singer for music in general.

-One of Patti Smith’s favorite artists was electric guitar god Jimi Hendrix.
+One of Patti Smith’s favorite artists was the electric guitar god Jimi Hendrix.
 Patti was so fond of Jimi that he recorded a version of the classic Hey Joe (originally from Billy Roberts, even though Jimi Hendrix’s version remains the most popular).
 She also recorded The Patti Smith Group debut album, Horses (1975) in Jimi Hendrix’s Electric Lady Studios.

 Another of the most relevant influences on Patti Smith was The Doors singer Jim Morrison, whose poetry and lyric dramatism were admired by her.
 As part of The Doors psychedelic approach to music, Morrison’s lyrical themes were a key ingredient.
 Morrison usually sang about traumatic family relations, internal suffering, and dealing with unhealthy emotions.
 That ability to write about those topics was really appealing to Patti Smith, who first was a poet and later became a rock icon.
+You can expand more on the subject in Thee Doors’ music influence diagram.

 Another of Patti Smith’s heroes was saxophonist John Coltrane.
-This jazz Musician and composer was another one avant-garde influence that had a huge impact on her music style.
+This jazz Musician and composer was another avant-garde influence that had a huge impact on her music style.
 She also lists A Love Supreme as one of her favorite records of all time.
 In her own words, Patti Smith says that her improvisational approach to music was inspired by Coltrane.

 Patti Smith’s second album, Radio Ethiopia, was inspired by MC5.
 The singer specifically mentions that the track Black to Comm is one of her influences.
 MC5’s powerful performance delivery, as well as the way they used different music passages and furious improvisations provided Patti with an excellent example of how to move forward in her musical career.
 Later, MC5’s guitarist Fred “Sonic” Smith and Patti Smith got married and had a family together.